Lisfranc Joint Injury

 When should I call my healthcare provider?

-Call your healthcare provider if you have a high fever, if the pain is increasing, or if your foot feels numb.
+Call your surgeon if you have a high fever or chills, if the pain is increasing, or if your foot feels numb.

 Key points about a Lisfranc joint injury